Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Discussion and Conclusions

 With a set of fiducial signals, we developed a scheme whereby uncertainty in the multiplicative bias can be accounted for as a systematic error and estimated its contribution to the covariance.
-We found even in the presence of multiplicative bias uncertainty $m = \pm0.013$, there is possibility of a $1\sigma$ or higher detection in LSST Y1 for values of $a \leq 0.6$, with limited dependence on $\rho$.
-Higher $\rho$ values can be important when the signal-to-noise on the signal is close to $1$, however, the primary factor in determining if detection is possible is the portion of the IA signal recovered, which is higher for lower $a$.
-For LSST Y10, the drop in multiplicative bias uncertainty to $m = \pm 0.003$ results in a roughly factor of $2$ increase in the SNR, and thus enables detection at higher $a$ values.
+We found even in the presence of multiplicative bias uncertainty $m = \pm0.013$, there was possibility of a $1\sigma$ or higher detection in LSST Y1, given the offset in alignment amplitude between the two estimators is greater than $40\%$ (represented by the MEM parameter $a \leq 0.6$).
+In this case, the impact of shape noise correlation between estimators (captured by the Pearson correlation coefficient, $\rho$) was limited.
+However, higher $\rho$ values became more important when the signal-to-noise on the signal was close to $1$, although $a$ in all cases still remained the primary factor in determining if detection was possible.
+For LSST Y10, the drop in multiplicative bias uncertainty to $m = \pm 0.003$ resulted in a roughly factor of $2$ increase in the SNR, and thus enabled detection at higher $a$ values.
 A general limit for Y10 could be taken as $a \leq 0.80$.

-When addressing the ability of the MEM to constrain the 1-halo scale dependence of the IA signal, we found $\rho$ to become more significant, due to high off diagonal values in the forecast covariance matrices.
-Even for values of $a$ which would result in a signal consistent with zero, constraints on the scale dependence could have a SNR greater than $1$ with sufficiently high $\rho$.
-We also found for low SNR values of $a$ and $\rho$ that the maximum likelihood estimate from the chains tended to adhere more closely to the data points themselves (which could be over or underestimates in an observational context), whereas the median values of the posterior distribution allowed for more freedom of the model within the error-bars.
+When addressing the ability of the MEM to constrain the 1-halo scale dependence of the IA signal, we found $\rho$ became more significant, due to high covariance in the forecasts.
+With sufficiently high $\rho$, constraints on the scale dependence could have a SNR greater than $1$ even if the data itself was consistent with zero.
+We also found for low SNR values of $a$ and $\rho$ that the maximum likelihood estimate from the chains often over-fit the data points themselves, despite the presence of large uncertainties, whereas the median values of the posterior distribution allowed for more freedom of the model within the error-bars.
 For this reason, we chose to use the median as our best fit value when calculating the 1-halo scale dependence constraint SNR.

 As a general guideline, for high values of $a$, achieving a value of $\rho = a$ should be sufficient to obtain a reasonable constraint on the 1-halo scale dependence.
 This requirement relaxes for lower $a$ values, allowing for lower values of $\rho$.
 Given the results here, we recommend a realistic and achievable target for LSST Y1 is $a=0.60$ and $\rho=0.50$.
 Given the model used here, this would allow for both a detection and greater than $1\sigma$ constraint on the scale dependence.
 Exceeding this baseline would of course result in even more favourable performance of the MEM.